1. Installing & Updating

 - Pale cyan / blue / magenta — light / moderate / severe icing at cruise

 Endpoint markers show your departure (green) and arrival (red) airports.
 Intermediate fixes get small magenta dots with their ident labels.
+When fuel on board can't reach the destination, the reserve point marker shows where the 1-hour reserve begins, and the reachable-area ring (when enabled) draws your wind-adjusted range from any point along the route.

 Bidirectional sync: hover the chart → a yellow marker tracks the corresponding geographic position on the map.
 Hover the colored polyline on the map → the chart's yellow crosshair tracks smoothly along the route, with the data tooltip pinned to the chart's top-right corner.